hove-io/navitia/documentation/slate/source/includes/stuff.md

 <aside class="warning">
     This feature requires a specific configuration and an agreement from a ridesharing service provider.
-    Therefore this service is available only for few clients.
+    Therefore this service is available only for a few clients.
 </aside>

 The journey from Navitia will then contain a section using the ridesharing mode.